 Where To Find Memphis Food Trucks

 In need of a mobile meal on wheels?
-Memphis has tons of options: fresh fried shrimp, BBQ, burritos, grilled cheese, tacos, poboys…the list goes on.
+Memphis has tons of options: fresh fried shrimp, BBQ, burritos, grilled cheese, tacos, poboys, shaved ice…the list goes on and on.
 But how can you find these portable restaurants?

 Memphis Food Truck Twitter List

 I’ve put together an ongoing list of Memphis food trucks’ Twitter accounts that you can subscribe to.
 Individual accounts update their location and schedules, though some are more active than others.
 Many food trucks post their schedules on Instagram, too, if you have some favorites you want to give a follow.

 Court Square Food Truck Rodeo – this is temporarily suspended due to COVID

 On Thursdays, downtown’s Court Square turns into a food truck rodeo starting at 11 a.m.
 Usually 9 – 12 trucks show up and hang out until around 2 p.m.

 At the corner of Old Getwell and Winchester, you’ll find trucks gathered for lunch Mondays through Fridays.
 They have covered seating and a couple of trucks to choose from.
 They post those on Facebook sometimes. .